ShadoWADC/Multithread_Chat/README.md

 * Provides a very simple interface to login or register a new user
 * Once succesfully logged in the Client will show a menu with 3 options:
   * Send a message
+   * Deliver a message in the following format -> *USERNAME_OF_THE_RECIEVER:MESSAGE*
   * Check Inbox
+   * Shows incoming messages
+   * Incoming notifications
+   * In case of empty Inbox, given the NON-Blocking Recv implementation will print ("Empty Inbox, press a key to continue")
   * Exit

 - - - -